UT-MPC/pxt-moveSMART/tutorial.md

 ```

 ## Step 12
+Look at the virtual @boardname@ again.
+To start counting, press the A button (the black circle next to the A in the traingle).
+The @boardname@ will assume that you have started walking, so you will see the number on the @boardname@ increase.
+When you stop walking, press the B button, and the number will stay there.
 Did you get it?
 You should have dragged the ``||input:on button A pressed||`` block to your workspace and clicked the triangle next to A. Then choose B. Then drag the ``||moveSMART:stop counting||`` block inside the mouth of the ``||input:on button A pressed||`` block.

-## Step 13
-Look at the virtual @boardname@ again.
-To start counting, press the A button (the black circle next to the A in the traingle).
-To make a step, you need to shake the @boardname@.
-Since our @boardname@ isn't real, we just push the little white circle where it says "shake" to pretend to shake it.
-To stop counting, press the B button.